Toro-Semliki Wildlife Reserve: The Secret of Ugandan Natural Beauty

 This reserve has a unique mix of geography: the south comprises the savannah grasslands and woodlands, while the north consists of dense riverine forests and wetlands that offer such a variety of different habitats for many species.

-Wildlife in Toro Semliki Wildlife Reserve.
+Wildlife in Toro Semliki Wildlife Reserve

 Toro-Semliki Wildlife Reserve hosts a remarkable variety of wildlife, ranging from iconic African animals to rare bird species and primates that are seldom seen elsewhere.